nolauren/workshops/miami.md

 #### Base Map

 We can change the base map.
 Carto offers several options.
 The Voyager style offers several different colors and varying degrees of detail.
-For example, Positronh has city and state labels while Positron (LITE) does not.
+For example, Positron has city and state labels while Positron (LITE) does not.
 Voyager is a slighlty different color as well as includes major highways.
 The color will depend on the mood you are trying to convey.
 Base map needs will also depend on the time period being mapped.
 Particularly for Photogrammar, we would not want to use the Here map collection.
 It would be ahistorical.
 Also, place names are not value neutral.
 For example, if one were mapping indigenous communities, which place names to use is a major issue to consider.
 If you want to add your own map, Mapbox is an option.
 This will require turning a map into raster data to then upload.
 One option is to use the open source [QGIS](https://www.qgistutorials.com/en/docs/georeferencing_basics.html).
 Programming Historian also offers [a tutorial](https://programminghistorian.org/lessons/geocoding-qgis).

 #### Layers - Visualizations/ Style

 Click on Layers.
 By default, our data is the first layer.
 We will primarily work with this layer during the workshop.
-If we wanted to layer the map wtih additional data, all we would need to add a new layer.
+If we wanted to layer the map wtih additional data, all we would need to add is a new layer.

 Let's explore our default layer.
 Click on "photo_dataset_all_raw" -> Style